 - Reckless driving – Car accidents caused by reckless driving usually include speeding, changing lanes too quickly, or following the car in front of you too closely.
 If drivers can avoid reckless driving, they can avoid unnecessary vehicle collisions.

 - Tailgating – Tailgating is the main cause a rear end car accidents – one of the most common types of car accidents in Tampa.
-A good rule of thumb is to allow 3 seconds of space between your car and the vehicle in front of you.
+Allow 3 seconds of space between your car and the vehicle in front of you to prevent an accident.

 - Nighttime driving – Driving at night increases the chances of an auto accident because of decreased visibility.
 This, mixed with the other dangers on the road create for deadlier car collisions.